Photo Credit: Nat Rogers, The Southern Cross February 2018 Issue

 Gleeson College will also continue our partnership with the Primary Schools staff and parents to exchange information relating to student learning needs and pastoral care as students' transition to Secondary School.

 *Please note that we are not permitted to approach DECD or Independent primary schools for this information, although at parent/caregiver request, it can be passed onto the College.

 > Student Wellbeing and the Vertical House Pastoral Care Structure

 At Gleeson College we believe that education has greatest impact when college staff work in partnership with students and parents to enhance learning.
 We take pride in forming strong, positive relationships with students and strive to provide a holistic education which nurtures creative learning, faith, identity and wellbeing.
 All students at Gleeson College are allocated to a 'House'.
 Students maintain this House affiliation throughout their years at Gleeson.
 House activities throughout the year include House Mass, Athletics and Swimming Carnivals, fundraising, Social Action and other student initiatives as well as the Personal Development Program.

 Care Group is the first session of each day at Gleeson.
 In Care Group, students participate in prayer, tend to administration tasks, hear the College news for the day and have the chance to interact with one another.

 Our Care Groups are vertically structured.
 In Middle School Care Groups consist of Year 8 and 9 students in a common House.
 In Senior School, Care Groups consist of Year 10, 11 and 12 students from the same House.
 To learn more about our Vertical House Structure, please visit: http://www.gleeson.sa.edu.au/pastoral-care.html

-In 2018 Year 7 Students will belong to Care Groups consisting only of Year 7 students.
+In 2018 Year 7 Students belonged to Care Groups consisting only of Year 7 students.
 Young people feeling safe and a sense of belonging within the Gleeson community is a focus in the development of the staff-student-family relationships.